 III.
 The authors have the final responsibility for the content of their publications.

 IV.
-Only works that contain original material will be evaluated, as long as they have not been integrally or partly published (including tables and figures), and also have not been submitted for publication to other journals or periodicals.
+Only works that contain original material will be evaluated, as long as they have not been integrally or partly published (including tables and figures), and also have not been submitted for publication to other journals or periodicals, or in another language.
 This restriction does not apply to press notes or summaries published in the realm of scientific meetings.
+Original materials posted to recognized, non-peer-reviewed community preprint servers (e.g., bioRxiv and PeerJ Preprint) are acceptable, however, authors should disclose any existing or scheduled preprinting (including accession number or doi) with manuscript submission.

-V. All the published articles become property of the BBR.
-Once accepted, the works cannot be published in a similar form in other places, and in no other language, without the express consent BBR.
+V. All published articles become the property of the BBR.
+Once accepted, articles cannot be published in a similar form in other places, and in any other language, without the express consent of the BBR.
+If the manuscript was previously posted to a community preprint server, it should be updated with a link to the final published version.

 VI.
 The periodicity of this Journal is semi-annual, and the dates of submission and publication should be consulted in the respective portal.
 Depending on the Editorial initiative, other numbers might be edited along the semester.